AutoResearch/EEG-GAN/README.md

 The training progress itself is saved in checkpoint.pt files and the final result has the name gan_xxxxx.pt These files carry a python dictionary with all necessary information, models, generated samples, losses and so on.

+## Running GANs on Brown's Oscar Cluster with 8GPUs

+This method requires a different virtual environment than within the repo.
+Here are instructions on how to do this using Open on Demand (ood.ccv.brown.edu).

+First, start a Virtual Desktop by going to the 'My Interactive Sessions' tab at the top and then selecting Desktop (Advanced).
+You will then be confronted with a range of fields with defaults.
+Change 'Partition' to 'GPU' and insert '8' under Num GPUs.
+You can also change the number of CPUs and RAM ize if you like, but defaults should work.